adamhurm/discord-super-pal-of-the-week/README.md

 *WARNING: This iteration of the project does not use any docker secrets or secure storage for discord tokens.
 Your tokens will all be in plaintext, so -- Please do not publicly upload your container until this notice is removed.*

-*NOTE: Docker installation does not support AI image surprise at this time as it is meant to be much more lightweight.*